semaphoreci/docs/docs/ci-cd-environment/machine-types.md

 ---
-Description: this guide lists and describes the Linux and Apple machine types that are compatible with Semaphore 2.0.
+Description: This guide lists and describes the Linux and Apple machine types that are compatible with Semaphore 2.0.
 ---

 # Machine Types